#

-UniConfig distribution uses Logback as the implementation of the logging framework.
-Logback is the successor to to the log4j framework with many improvements such as; more options for configuration, better performance, and context-based separation of logs.
-Context-based separation of logs is used widely in UniConfig to achieve per-device logging based on the set marker in the logs.
+UniConfig uses the Logback logging framework.
+Logback is the successor to the log4j framework with many improvements, such as more options for configuration, better performance and context-based separation of logs.
+The latter is used widely in UniConfig to achieve per-device logging based on the set marker in the logs.

 The following appenders are used:

-- 'logs': Used for writing all logs to the output file on path 'log/logs.log'.
-The rolling file appender is applied.
+2. logs - Write all logs to the output file at log/logs.log.
+A rolling file appender is applied.

-- 'netconf-notifications', 'netconf-messages', 'netconf-events', and 'cli-messages': Sifting appenders that split logs per node ID that is set in the marker of the logs.
-Logs are written to different subdirectories under 'log' directory and they are identified by their node ID.
-The rolling file appender is applied.
+3. netconf-notifications, netconf-messages, netconf-events, cli-messages and gnmi-messages - Sifting appenders that split logs per node ID set in the marker of the logs.
+Logs are written to different subdirectories under the log directory, and are identified by their node ID.
+A rolling file appender is applied.

-- 'restconf': Appender used for writing of RESTCONF messages into 'log/restconf.log' file.
-The rolling file appender is applied.
+4. restconf - Appender used to write RESTCONF messages to the log/restconf.log file.
+A rolling file appender is applied.

-- Loggers used for logging brokers: These loggers should not be changed since the state of logging can be changed using RPC calls.
-Classpaths point to specific classes that represent implementations of logging brokers, the logging level is set to 'TRACE'.
-Used appenders: 'netconf-notifications', 'netconf-messages', 'netconf-events', 'cli-messages', and 'restconf'.
+2. Loggers used for logging brokers: These loggers should not be changed since the state of logging can be changed using RPC calls.
+Classpaths point to specific classes that represent implementations of logging brokers.

-- Logback is configured to scan for changes in its configuration file and automatically reconfigure itself when the configuration file changes.
+Logback is configured to scan for changes in its configuration file and automatically reconfigure itself when the configuration file changes.
+The default scanning frequency is 5 seconds.

-In the logback.xml file you can edit level of logging for each component of UniConfig:
+In the logback.xml file, you can edit the level of logging for each UniConfig component:

 <!-- root logger -->